mossaiby/Mesh/docs/onboarding_guide.md

 | **chat** | Conversation only (`calculator`, `web_search`, `web_fetch`, `advisor`, `memory`) | General Q&A and research. |
 | **yolo** | Full access, no confirmation prompts for ambiguous-risk actions | Fast iterative work.
 High-risk actions are still blocked. |

+### Static Safety Net

+Before any risk assessment runs at all, a hardcoded regex rule set checks shell/job commands and `git_push` calls for a short list of unambiguously catastrophic patterns — recursive deletes of the root/home directory, piping a remotely-downloaded script straight into a shell, disk-formatting commands, fork bombs, and force-pushing over a protected branch (`main`, `master`, `prod`, `production`, `release`).
+A hard match is blocked immediately, before the LLM Safety Guard is even consulted — this is what still protects you when `guard_enabled` is `false` (the shipped default) or the guard model itself is unavailable.
+It's deliberately narrow: it has no situational judgment and isn't a substitute for the Safety Guard below, just a floor beneath it.

+### Safety Guard

+When enabled (`guard_enabled: true`, or `/guard on`), every remaining shell command, background job, file write/edit, and MCP tool call is sent to a model for a `low`/`medium`/`high` risk assessment before it runs. `supervised` mode prompts you on anything above low risk; `autonomous` mode auto-approves medium-risk actions and only prompts (or, for the static layer's hard denies, always blocks) on genuinely high-risk ones. `/guard trust <tool>` skips the LLM check for a specific tool for the rest of the session — this never bypasses the static safety net above.

 ---

 ## 9. Tools & Concurrency Model